Governed ability

 A connection only sees Delete block if the user you connected can run it, and the plugin checks that capability again before it executes.

-The call is written to the log in your own database, denials included, with the argument keys but never the values.
+The call is written to the log in your own database, denials included, with the argument keys and the identifiers it touched, never free-text content.

 This ability can delete.
 Where WordPress supports it, items go to Trash and can be restored, and the last administrator can never be removed.